Thumbs up - To the golf pro

 Neepawa Banner/Neepawa Press

-Read more: Right in the centre - A life in politics
+Read more: Right in the centre - Calling a spade a spade!

 By Kate Jackman-Atkinson